 The north had sacrificed more than the south.
 The south, with the capital and National Assembly at Mogadishu, was still the hub of affairs; but from its former position as the capital of a small state Hargeysa had declined to a mere provincial headquarters remote from the center of things.
 Even though many northern officials now held key positions in the government, northern pride found it hard to stomach this reduction in prestige.

 The 1969 “bloodless revolution” that brought General Mohamed Siyad Barre to power gave Somali nationalism a short-lived boost, but Northerners soon came to identify a pattern of discrimination in military and civil appointments.
 Barre’s disastrous roll of the ‘iron dice’ by invading Ethiopia in 1977 set in motion the events that would lead to Somalia’s disintegration.
 With the army in shreds and the economy in ruins, opposition to the regime began to mobilize.
 In 1978, a coup attempt by mainly Majerteen military officers was suppressed by the government with brutal force, leading to the formation of Somalia’s first armed opposition group: the Somali Salvation Democratic Front (SSDF).
 Almost simultaneously, cells of Isaaq opposition activists began to form inside Somalia and within the diaspora, notably in Saudi Arabia, the Gulf States and Great Britain.
 In 1978, Isaaq party and military officers attached to the Western Somali Liberation Front (a state-sponsored vehicle for challenging Ethiopian sovereignty in the Ogaden) quietly evolved their own fighting unit – the Fourth Brigade or Afaraad – as a means of obtaining weapons and resources from the Barre regime6.
 The formation of the Somali National Movement (SNM) in London in 1981 served both to bind together the various threads of Isaaq resistance and to stir the Somali government into action.
 Later the same year, a group of Isaaq intellectuals and activists were arrested for subversion and several were sentenced to death.
-The protests that followed in Hargeysa were brutally suppressed, but the SNM leadership was galvanized into action, shifting its seat from London to Ethiopia where it began preparations for a guerrilla campaign against the Barre regime.
+The protests that followed in Hargeysa were brutally suppressed, but the SNM leadership was galvanized into action, shifting its seat from London to Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia where it began preparations for a guerrilla campaign against the Barre regime.
 Isaaq officers from the Afaraad were among the first to join its ranks.
 From these modest beginnings, the stage was being set for nearly a decade of civil war.

 The SNM’s War of Liberation (or was it independence?)